 Furthermore, it appears that the Compliance team does little in proactive actions to discover and remediate issues with RDS (WHOIS) data.
-When the subgroup asked the ICANN Contractual Compliance team about this they responded that they performed proactive monitoring of the RDS (WHOIS) verification review in the APAC region.
+It is a registrar's responsibility to enforce the contractual requirements of data accuracy with their registrants.
+When the subgroup asked the ICANN Contractual Compliance team about this, they responded that they performed proactive monitoring of the RDS (WHOIS) verification review in the APAC region.
 Other than this, it appears that reactive enforcement is the norm.
 When a ticket is filed it is actioned and responded to.
-This is not optimal for the security and stability of the internet.
+This is not optimal for the security and stability of the Internet.

-The ICANN Contractual Compliance team does have access to other sources of data through the DAAR reports.
-Although DAAR data is non-authoritative, it is used globally to add to the security and stability of the internet.
+The ICANN Contractual Compliance team does have access to other sources of data through the Domain Activity Abuse Reporting (DAAR)17 reports.
+Although DAAR data is non-authoritative, it is used globally to add to the security and stability of the Internet.

-Based on this analysis, the subgroup identified the following Problems/Issues:
+Based on this analysis, the subgroup identified the following problems/issues:

-Proactive analysis and enforcement by the ICANN Contractual Compliance team would contribute to the security and stability of the internet.
+Proactive analysis and enforcement by the ICANN Contractual Compliance team would contribute to the security and stability of the Internet.
 By only reacting to reported compliance issues opportunities are missed to find systemic issues.
 Enforcement against single reports will miss the bigger picture of issues that require deeper analysis.
 If the Compliance team created a risk-based enforcement strategy this would lead to more effective and measurable enforcement.
 A risk-based enforcement strategy is critical when voluntary compliance is not sufficient.
 A strategy would include a rigorous and systematic approach to identifying and responding to risk.
-It is necessary to identify and assess the risk associated with non-compliance with policies or contractual obligations, based on this risk assessment, decisions regarding compliance and enforcement are based on the following:
+It is necessary to identify and assess the risk associated with noncompliance with policies or contractual obligations.

+Factoring in this risk assessment, decisions regarding compliance and enforcement are based on the following:

-- the nature and intensity of compliance and enforcement action for each policy or contractual requirement - how compliance and enforcement resources should be deployed - what monitoring and information-gathering mechanisms are needed - the focus and timing of audit and inspection programs - public reporting on compliance and enforcement activity to encourage voluntary compliance.
+- the nature and intensity of compliance and enforcement action for each policy or contractual requirement - what monitoring and information-gathering mechanisms are needed - the focus and timing of audit and inspection programs - public reporting on compliance and enforcement activity to encourage voluntary compliance.